vincenzo-scotti/dialogue_gst/README.md

 There is a script to train or fine-tune the model, it expects to have `./src` in the Python path and all data sets to be downloaded and placed in the `./resources/data/raw/` directory.

-To train or fine-tune the model run:
+To train the model run:
 ```bash
 python ./src/bin/train_gsttransformer.py --config_file_path ./resources/configs/path/to/config.yaml
 ```

-To train or fine-tune the model in background run:
+To train the model in background run:

 ```bash
 nohup python ./src/bin/train_gsttransformer.py --config_file_path ./resources/configs/path/to/config.yaml > experiment_"$(date '+%Y_%m_%d_%H_%M_%S')".out &